Community Behavioral Standards

 4. Interim Suspension

-Notification to the student that their contract has been suspended until a decision can be made by a judicial authority such as the Coordinator of Student Conduct, the Assistant Director of Residential Life, or the Office for Student Conduct and Academic Integrity.
+Notification to the student that their contract has been suspended until a decision can be made by a judicial authority such as the Coordinator of Student Conduct, the Assistant Director of Residential Life, or the Office for Community Standards.

 Questions About Disciplinary Procedures?

 Residents who have questions about this material can contact a Residential Life staff member for clarification and/or further information.

 For a more complete view of the operation of student discipline, this information should be read in conjunction with the Student Conduct Code.
-Copies are available from the Office for Student Conduct and Academic Integrity, and are published in The Minnesota Daily.
+Copies are available from the Office for Community Standards.